-Living ecologically sustainably in Hawaii really changed us for the better.
-We think twice about everything we do now, from turning off the water while we lather up in the shower, to choosing what we buy carefully to reduce packaging and waste.
+Living in an ecologically sustainable way in Hawaii for three months really changed us for the better.
+We think twice about everything we do now, from turning off the water while we lather up in the shower, to choosing what to buy carefully to reduce packaging and waste.

-And on our way to Asia, we were very concerned about the fact that you can’t drink the water.
-We were looking at being relegated to buying large quantities of water in 500ml-1liter plastic bottles.
+On our way to Asia, we were very concerned about the fact that you can’t drink the water.
+We were looking at being relegated to buying large quantities of water in 500ml-1litre plastic bottles.
 And all in a place where “recycling” is truly a foreign word.

 I cringed at the thought of throwing away plastic bottle after plastic bottle, not to mention the money we would spend for this privilege; the privilege of having clean water.